cyber-science/2025/_pages/cbdcom/callpaper.md

 <br/>Blockchain for Cloud and Big Data
 <br/>Smart Contract/DLT in Cloud and Big Data
 <br/>Data Ownership, Right, Policy and Laws
-<br/>CBD for IoT & Cyber-Physical Systems
+<br/>Energy-Efficient Computing for Big Data

 <h4>Track 4: Networking and Communications</h4>